microsoft/vscode-chat-extension-utils/README.md

 	requestJustification?: string;

 	/**
-	 * sendChatParticipantRequest returns a response stream, and the caller can handle streaming the response,
+	 * sendChatParticipantRequest returns a response stream, and the caller can handle streaming the response, or this option can
-	 * or use this option to enable sendChatParticipantRequest to stream the response back to VS Code.
+	 * be used to enable sendChatParticipantRequest to stream the response back to VS Code.
+In that case, the chat participant
+	 * code doesn't have to handle the stream to return a chat response to VS Code.
 	 */
 	responseStreamOptions?: {
+		/**
+		 * The chat participant's stream, passed to the {@link vscode.ChatRequestHandler}.
+		 */
 		stream: vscode.ChatResponseStream;

+		/**
+		 * If true, sendChatParticipantRequest will automatically send references to the response stream.
+		 * @see {@link vscode.ChatResponseReferencePart}.
+		 */
 		references?: boolean;

+		/**
+		 * If true, sendChatParticipantRequest will automatically send the text response to the response stream.
+		 * @see {@link vscode.ChatResponseMarkdownPart}.
+		 */
 		responseText?: boolean;
 	};

 	/**
+	 * Provide this from {@link vscode.ExtensionContext} so that sendChatParticipantRequest can check whether your extension is
-	 * If you provide this from {@link vscode.ExtensionContext}, then a trace of the rendered prompt will be served.
+	 * running in debug mode.
+If it is, then a trace of the rendered prompt will be served.
+This trace is useful for seeing the
+	 * final prompt and understanding how it was rendered.
+	 *
-	 * If {@link ChatHandlerOptions.responseStreamOptions.stream} is provided, a link to the trace will be added to the response.
+	 * If {@link ChatHandlerOptions.responseStreamOptions.stream} is also provided, a link to the trace will be added to the
-	 * Otherwise, the link will be logged to the console.
+	 * response.
+Otherwise, the link to the trace will be logged to the console.
 	 */
 	extensionMode?: vscode.ExtensionMode;
 }